Cornerstone of Southern California, Celebrating 40 Years

 How Can Alcohol Abuse Affect Other Family Members?

 Children who live with a parent who has an alcohol addiction can suffer from impaired mental health.
 They may also begin to distrust others, leading to relationship issues in adulthood.
-Children may also feel guilty as they might believe that your husband’s drinking problem is their fault.
+Children may also feel guilty as they might believe that your spouse's drinking problem is their fault.

 In addition to the above, make sure to give yourself time, self-love, and support.
-It can be easy to neglect yourself as you try to help your husband, but taking care of yourself will make it much easier to support your partner.
+It can be easy to neglect yourself as you try to help your spouse, but taking care of yourself will make it much easier to support your partner.

 Reaching out to a family member you trust, a friend, or a therapist will help you feel less alone and allow you to set healthy boundaries if needed.